dsoellinger/IBCC-Lecture-Notes/1_Preliminaries.md

 __Note:__ Captured by "rotating X-Ray".

 **Problem with CT:**
-Ionizing ("ionisierend") radiation is typical used for more "bone-like" structures.
-Means it's hard to differentiate between many different tissue types.
-MRT is always us to better differentiate between different tissue types.
+Ionizing ("ionisierend") radiation is typical used for "bone-like" structures.
+It's hard to differentiate between many different tissue types.
+MRT performs much better in these types of scenarios.

 **Ultrasound**